mnooner256/pyqrcode/README.md

 This module supports three encodings for data: numeric, alphanumeric, and binary.
 The numeric type is the most efficient way to encode digits.
-As the name implys it is designed to encode integers.
+As the name implies it is designed to encode integers.
 Some numbers might be two large, the object can use a string containing only digits instead of an actual number.